BeakeS/TeenyUbloxConnect/README.md

     bool    begin(Stream &serialPort_, uint16_t maxWait_ = defaultMaxWait); // default maxWait is 1100ms

     // Host methods for process incoming responses/acknowledges from ublox receiver
-    // Can do in timer ISR - depends on serial read hardware queue
+    // Can be called inside a timer ISR
-    // Recommend calling ever 10-50ms
+    // Recommend calling ever 10-50ms - depends on queue size, baud rate and packets void    checkUblox();
-    void    checkUblox();

     // Get the latest Position/Velocity/Time solution and fill all global variables